-Guide to Card Games: Stravaganza 0 votes
+Guide To Card Games: Stravaganza

 If you’re a fan of blackjack and similar games, but fancy trying something a little different, then check out the Stravaganza card game.
 Available at plenty of online casinos, both to play for free and for real money, this is a fun online card game with a progressive jackpot.
 Stravaganza game rules are easy to master, giving this entertaining card game a shallow learning curve.

-History of Stravaganza
+History Of Stravaganza

 Stravaganza might not have the long and illustrious history of some card games, but it’s not as new as you might think.
 It was developed by gaming company Playtech around 1999 to offer an alternative to the traditional card games of blackjack and poker.
 It was designed to go straight into the virtual casinos so online Stravaganza is pretty much the original version and the Stravaganza game rules are uniform whichever site you choose to play it on.